Spousal coverage surcharge

 When will my attestation change take effect?

-If you submit a change that results in incurring the premium surcharge, the change is effective the first of the month following the status change.
-If the status change occurs on the first of the month, then the change begins on that day.
+Changes that result in a premium surcharge will be effective the first day of the month after the date of the status change.
+If that day is the first of the month, the change begins that day.